 If your contract doesn’t specify a commitment to paying the buyer’s agent commission — for instance, if the relevant fields are left blank or marked as 0% — you may avoid paying this fee altogether.

 However, refusing to negotiate and pay a buyer’s agent commission could impact your home’s chances of selling.
-To navigate these changes effectively, consult a local real estate agent or attorney for advice.
+To navigate these changes effectively, consult a local real estate agent or attorney.

 ⚡ Get local advice from a top real estate agent near you